AlexandreFenyo/net-monitor/README.md

 }
 ````

-With SNMPv3 probes, you must not set a community secret but specify a security level and, depending on this level, specify some algorithms and some secrets.
+With SNMPv3 probes, you must not set a community secret but specify a username, a security level and, depending on this level, some algorithms and some secrets.

+The username is specified as a value for the key `username`.

 First, define a value for the key `sec_level`, among `noAuthNoPriv`, `authNoPriv` and `authPriv`.